That Girl Cooks Healthy

 • Add the coconut sugar, rum essence and any other additional ingredients you choose to use i.e black pepper, hot sauce etc..

-• Use your hands to mould the tamarind into a large ball and prepare a plate with a layer of sugar for dusting.
+• Use your hands to mould the tamarind into a large ball (use gloves as it might be sticky) and prepare a plate with a layer of sugar for dusting.

 • Break off small pieces of tamarind to form balls then roll into the sugar